Guide to CCTV Cameras

 Many cameras are now available with a varifocal lens.
 Basically, this is a manual zoom lens.

-Cameras with varifocal lens may cost a few dollars more than a fixed lens, but you will generally be far better off buying one unless you know exactly what size fix lens would best be suited to your application.
-This is because you can zoom in and out to fit exactly the image you want.
+Cameras with varifocal lens may cost a few dollars more than a fixed lens, but you will generally be far better off buying one unless you know exactly what size fixed lens would best suited your needs.
+This is because you can zoom in and out to fit the image you want exactly.
 It is also useful in the event that you change the camera position or redirect the camera.

 DIY CCTV Camera Packages